 - 1. Ms. Lawrence was appointed as Company Secretary in November 2011. - 2.
-Mr. Watler was appointed to his present position in January 2014 and prior to that time served as Vice-President Production. - 3.
-Mr. Small was appointed to his present position in January 2014 and prior to that time served as Vice-President Transmission & Distribution.
+Mr. Watler was appointed to his present position in January 2014 and prior to that time served as Vice-President Production.

-To the knowledge of the Company, the directors and executive officers of the Company as a group beneficially owned, directly or indirectly, or controlled or directed 102,154 Class A Ordinary Shares, representing 0.35% of all Class A Ordinary Shares of the Company outstanding as of December 31, 2014.
+To the knowledge of the Company, the directors and executive officers of the Company as a group beneficially owned, directly or indirectly, or controlled or directed 155,060 Class A Ordinary Shares, representing 0.48% of all Class A Ordinary Shares of the Company outstanding as of December 31, 2015.